 This subject explores the issues around creating, managing and enhancing the world’s physical assets – everything from forests and country estates to city office blocks and major regeneration projects.

 Studying this subject enables you to understand issues such as how and why properties are developed, who is responsible for managing them, and how much they are worth.

-As with any academic degree, you'll develop skills such as problem solving and critical thinking.
-Alongside these you'll also develop transferable skills such as report writing, teamwork and presentation; all very important for the property profession.
-You'll also gain specialised technical skills relevant to industry such as property valuation and appraisal.
+As with any academic degree, you'll develop skills such as problem-solving and critical thinking.
+Alongside these, you'll develop transferable skills such as report writing, teamwork and presentation, all very important for the property profession.
+You'll also gain specialised technical skills relevant to the industry, such as property valuation and appraisal.